![]() |

 of handicrafts in the 60s, textile arts and wearable art have become sophisticated

 expressions in the last forty years.
-Membership in the Studio Art Quilt Assn. on the national level and, locally, the Fiber Artists of San Antonio has afforded me the wonderful opportunity to network with creative and inspiring innovators in this exciting, ever-developing field. |
+Membership in the Art Cloth Network on the national level and, locally, the Fiber Artists of San Antonio has afforded me the wonderful opportunity to network with creative and inspiring innovators in this exciting, ever-developing field. |

 |||||||||||||||||||